TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 ======

 .. note::
-   Site handling as described here is available since TYPO3 9 LTS.
+   Site handling is available since TYPO3 9 LTS.

 TYPO3 site handling and configuration is the starting point for creating new web sites.
-The corresponding modules are found in the TYPO3 backend in the section "Site management".
+The corresponding modules are found in the TYPO3 backend in the section :guilabel:`Site management`.

 A site configuration consists of the following parts:

-* Base URL configuration: Under which domain(s) is my site accessible
+* Base URL configurations: the domain(s) to access my site:
-* :ref:`Language configuration<sitehandling-addingLanguages>`: Which languages are available for my site
+* :ref:`Language configuration<sitehandling-addingLanguages>`: the languages of my site.
-* :ref:`Error Handling<sitehandling-errorHandling>`: How should errors for this site behave (For example: configure custom 404 pages)
+* :ref:`Error Handling<sitehandling-errorHandling>`: error behavior of my site (For example: configuration of custom 404 pages)
-* :ref:`Static Routes<sitehandling-staticRoutes>`: Add static routes to a site (For example for robots.txt on a per site base)
+* :ref:`Static Routes<sitehandling-staticRoutes>`: static routes of my site (For example :file:`robots.txt` on a per site base)
 * Routing Configuration: How shall routing behave for this site

 When creating a new page on root level via TYPO3 Backend, a very basic site configuration is generated on the fly.
 It prevents immediate errors